nolar/kopf/docs/authentication.rst

     async def login_fn(**kwargs):
         pass

-A `kopf.ConnectionInfo` is a container to bring only the parameters necessary for making the API calls, but not the ways of retrieving them.
+A :class:`kopf.ConnectionInfo` is a container to bring the parameters necessary for making the API calls, but not the ways of retrieving them.
 Specifically:

 * TCP server host & port.